 - Different flooring and ground surfaces (grass, concrete, carpeting, hardwood floors, etc.)

 - Take it one step at a time.
 The socialization list is overwhelming to a puppy, so don’t try to do too much too soon!
 For example, introduce your furball to close friends and family before trying to make them comfortable around strangers.
 Avoid extremely loud and/or busy places in the beginning.
 If you have a large home, only let your puppy explore a few rooms at a time — ideally, with different floor types such as carpet and linoleum.

 - Schedule a puppy playdate.
 Before turning your pup loose in a dog park, start by hosting a playdate with another dog on your turf.
 Whether it’s a neighbor, friend, or family member, just make sure their dog is properly socialized so that the experience isn’t counterproductive.
 Want to get the most out of any playtime interaction?
-Sign up for a KONG Club box to your dog’s exact play type preferences!
+Sign up for KONG Club and your pet coach can help design the perfect playtime for your specific pup!

 - Expand your pup’s horizons.
 Once you’ve experimented with a variety of different people, places, and things, encourage your puppy to get outside of its comfort zone by taking him/her to a friend or family member’s house for a playdate, go for a walk in the neighborhood in areas you may not have explored before, and once all of the vaccinations are completed, head on over to the dog park.

 - Consider puppy classes.
 Providing your puppy has already started the vaccination process, take the socialization process to the next level by signing your dog up for puppy classes.
 Along with being exposed to other dogs, professional trainers can teach training and obedience essentials like basic commands.